 the last session investigates how a vision as NOVI can be fostered by local action and – vice versa – how local initiatives can be supported during the implementation of such a vision.
 Building upon insights into planning for resilient societies it is discussed how planning guidance can stimulate local self-governance while also safeguarding overarching, supra-local objectives.
 How is NOVI expected to affect local engagement and actors?

 This is the third event of The New Planning Dialogue, in the series of eight inspiring activities in the upcoming years.
 The conference is being developed by Vereniging Deltametropool together with AESOP, Delft University of Technology, European Policy Research Centre and University of Groningen.

 You can join the 2-day conference by registering through this link.
-Register here before 2 December 2019.
+Register here by 5 December 2019.

 You can join only the opening night lecture by registering through this link.
 Register before 9 December 2019.

 The conference is free of charge for members of Vereniging Deltametropool and The New Planning.
 Please check your email to find your personalised invitation.